oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

 defined by the initial working draft and implemented by many Microsoft tools such as its C++, C#, and VB compilers) and v2 (the first public version released by the
 OASIS SARIF TC).

+The changes are presented in order of approval.
+In some cases, a later change overrides an earlier change.
+These overrides are noted on the earlier change.

+## Changes approved and merged into the provisional draft

 - Remove the following properties:

     - `annotatedCodeLocation.id`